flightaware/pg-deltaflood/README.md

 Updates will be preceded by a replace line with the old primary key when appropriate.
 The reader can either treat "update" as "insert" and "replace" as "delete", or generate an update operation with an appropriate "where" clause if it's preceded by a change.

-You really need a primary key or OIDs if you want to usefully use this for replication. :)
+You really need a primary key or OIDs (oh, hey, that's a primary key) if you want to usefully use this for replication. :)

 SETUP
 -----

+deltaflood now uses PGXN so you only need to follow the following instructions for PostgreSQL <= 8.1 and why would you do that?

 This depends on a full copy of the postgres build tree being available.
 The easiest way to do this is to "git clone" the Postgres repo and this repo under the same common parent directory.
 If the postgres build tree is somewhere other than